cloudscribe/cloudscribe.Web.Pagination/README.md

               asp-route-pagesize="@Model.Paging.ItemsPerPage"></cs-pager>

 The above example passes in a PaginationSettings object which encapsulates the pagesize, pagenumber, totalitems etc. It also passes in 2 extra route parameters "query" and "pagesize".

+#### Additional Supported Attributes with their default values

+* cs-show-first-last - false
+* cs-first-page-text - <
+* cs-first-page-title - First Page
+* cs-last-page-text - >
+* cs-last-page-title - Last Page
+* cs-previous-page-text - «
+* cs-previous-page-title - Previous page
+* cs-next-page-text - »
+* cs-next-page-title - Next page
+* cs-pager-ul-class - pagination
+* cs-pager-li-current-class - active
+* cs-pager-li-non-active-class - disabled
+* cs-ajax-target - empty - should be the id of the html element to target for ajax updates
+* cs-ajax-mode - replace

+To use ajax, you must include jquery.unobtrusive-ajax.js in the page

 For more details you can study the PagingDemo.Web project in this repo.
 If you have questions or find bugs, please [post in the issues](https://github.com/joeaudette/cloudscribe.Web.Pagination/issues)